-(j) Applications submitted to the board for initial licensure as a physician assistant expire six (6) calendar months after the date the application document is received in the board office.

-(k) Licensure interviews shall be conducted in person (unless otherwise specifically permitted by these rules) and shall consist of oral questions by the physician assistant advisory council and oral responses by the applicant.
-By his or her responses to questions posed in the licensure interview, the applicant must demonstrate to the satisfaction of a majority of the board that he or she is qualified to practice as a physician assistant in this state, that (1) he or she possesses a minimum fund of general and identified scope of practice medical knowledge appropriate for the applicant's intended practice in this state, (2) he or she possesses sufficient medical training and medical experience appropriate for the applicant's intended practice as a physician assistant, and (4) that there are no other factors contained in the applicant or disclosed in the licensure interview that would demonstrate that the applicant would be unable to practice as a physician assistant in a safe and competent manner.

-(1) Licensure interviews may be conducted by video conference or other electronic means in the sole discretion of the advisory council.
+- (j) Applications submitted to the board for initial licensure as a physician assistant expire six (6) calendar months after the date the application document is received in the board office. - (k) Licensure interviews shall be conducted in person (unless otherwise specifically permitted by these rules) and shall consist of oral questions by the physician assistant advisory council and oral responses by the applicant.
+By his or her responses to questions posed in the licensure interview, the applicant must demonstrate to the satisfaction of a majority of the board that he or she is qualified to practice as a physician assistant in this state, that (1) he or she possesses a minimum fund of general and identified scope of practice medical knowledge appropriate for the applicant's intended practice in this state, (2) he or she possesses sufficient medical training and medical experience appropriate for the applicant's intended practice in this state, (3) he or she possesses personal and professional character and integrity befitting practice as a physician assistant, and (4) that there are no other factors contained in the application or disclosed in the licensure interview that would demonstrate that the applicant would be unable to practice as a physician assistant in a safe and competent manner. - (l) Licensure interviews may be conducted by video conference or other electronic means in the sole discretion of the advisory council.